Browns Plains, Queensland: History

-In 1872, George Stretton operated a post office from his accommodation house in Browns Plains.

 Brown's Plains Provisional School opened circa 1878 open on site of Waller Park, only to close due to effects of major drought in 1902.

-Greenbank and Browns Plains telephone lines were installed in 1938.

-A post office and store opened in 1956, with the post office being named Brownsleigh.
-The following year Scrubby Creek Bridge was built over Browns Plains Road.

-In 1966, Beaudesert Shire employed consultant town planner and architect James Birrell.

-Beaudesert Shire gazetted the old Browns Plains School site as waste treatment plant and refuse depot (now known as Waller Park).

-Browns Plains Tavern opened in 1976.

 A new post office was opened in 1980 and the name reverted to Browns Plains.

 St Bernardine's Catholic School opened on 27 January 1982; it is now within the neighbouring suburb of Regents Park.

 Browns Plains State School opened on 24 January 1983.

-Westpoint Shopping Centre opened in 1984 with Waller Park established that same year.

 Browns Plains State High School opened on 29 January 1985.

+The Grand Plaza Shopping Centre opened in October 1994.
+It had a fountain, live palm trees, and an open central atrium.
+In 2006, a $55 million development expanded the centre to provide for new stores and a multi-deck car park.
+In 2021, the centre trialled drone delivery of purchases weighing less than 1.5 kg.
+After 30 years of operation, the Event Cinema closed in 2024.

 The new Logan West Library, which replaced the old one near the Greenbank RSL, opened in 2003.